 Modern historians and legal scholars have criticized Holmes’s opinion for being unenlightened and unduly harsh, pointing to portions of the opinion where Holmes assumed that disabled persons were not among the “best citizens,” that the “degenerate offspring” of “feeble-minded” persons would either become criminals or starve, and that unless such persons were sterilized society would become swamped by incompetence.

-Subsequent historians have also criticized the results of the case on grounds of which the Supreme Court was not aware.
+Besides the dubious moral premise of the decision, subsequent historians have also criticized the results of the case on grounds of which the Supreme Court was not aware.
 In fact, the procedural due process with which the case was conducted was quite tainted.
 It turns out that Carrie’s lawyer, Irving Whitehead, was on the Board of Directors for the Virginia State Colony of the Feeble Minded.
 Furthermore, he was a major supporter of sterilization and of Dr. Albert Priddy.
 Paul Lombardo, whose book Three Generation, No Imbeciles: Eugenics, The Supreme Court and Buck v.
 Bell (Johns Hopkins University Press, 2008) tells the story behind this trial, reports that “following his failure at trial, Whitehead secretly met with Priddy and the Board and voiced satisfaction that the case was proceeding as planned.”

 While the Supreme Court was unaware of Buck’s fraudulent representation, it too had biases.
-The Supreme Court Chief Justice, William Howard Taft was himself an active member of the national eugenics movement.
+The Supreme Court Chief Justice, William Howard Taft, was himself an active member of the national eugenics movement.
 Lombardo indicates that “[Taft] encouraged Justice Holmes to write an opinion that concentrated on the Buck family’s inherited defects.”

 The Buck case had international repercussions.
 Hitler’s 1933 law “For the Prevention of Hereditarily Diseased Offspring” resulted in more than four thousand sterilizations; at the Nuremberg trials, Nazi doctors read from the Buck opinion, claiming the U.S. precedent as a defense.